Kawasaki Heavy Industries C151

 Between 1992 and 1994, all trains were installed with message synthesisers that automatically played announcements following a successful trial in 1990.
 This eliminated the need for train operators to manually announce arriving stops.

 In 2013, SMRT announced an End-of-Life Upgrading and PMSM retractioning project that planned to replace the legacy DC traction motors and 4-quadrant/GTO chopper controllers from Mitsubishi Electric with PMSM traction motors and IGBT-VVVF controllers from Toshiba.
 This upgrade would reduce power consumption by 30%, noise levels by 12 dB and be easier to maintain.
 These upgrades were part of a planned replacement of all major engineering components on all C151 trains planned for completion in 2019.
-Train sets 055/056 and 131/132 received the new motors as a trial and were placed on revenue service in July 2015.
+Train sets 055/056 and 131/132 received the new motors as a trial, entering revenue service in July 2015.

 Between 2014 and 2015, all C151 trains were upgraded with Thales SelTrac Communications-Based Train Control (CBTC).
 Additional signalling equipment was installed at both ends of every train, replacing 2 seats at each end with a signal box.
 Also in 2014, two additional rows of handgrips were progressively installed.